Six common cloud migration challenges and how to tackle them

 Uncover the key benefits, challenges and opportunities of cloud transformation in this one-minute white paper.

-For businesses leaders to reap the full benefits of the cloud, though, they must have a robust migration strategy in place.
+However, for business leaders to reap the full benefits of the cloud, they need to have a robust migration strategy in place.
 A proper plan makes it easier to side-step or overcome the most common cloud migration obstacles.

 Six common cloud migration challenges

-With careful planning, and the right cloud migration partner, the following six common migration challenges can be avoided.
+With careful planning, and the right cloud migration partner, the following migration challenges can be avoided.

-2. Not understanding digital trends: While moving to the cloud requires some know-how at the start, it becomes easier and less costly to manage data assets in the cloud over time — assuming you can keep on top of digital trends.
-Tech strategies and skills evolve fast, and it’s difficult to keep up with the latest insights if you don’t have resources and expertise at the ready.
+2. Not understanding digital trends: While moving to the cloud requires some know-how at the start, it becomes easier and less costly to manage data assets in the cloud over time, assuming you can keep on top of digital trends.
+Tech strategies and skills evolve quickly, and it’s difficult to keep up with the latest insights if you don’t have resources and expertise at the ready.

-3. Taking an all-or-nothing approach: It’s a mistake to think you must migrate all your applications and IT infrastructure to the cloud all at once.
+3. Taking an all-or-nothing approach: It’s a mistake to think you have to migrate all of your applications and IT infrastructure to the cloud at once.
 Some businesses worry that the cloud can’t support their entire workload.
 They then allow that belief to stall their efforts and keep them from beginning a cloud migration.
 But it doesn’t have to be an all-or-nothing approach.
 In some cases, a hybrid strategy that carefully selects the right platform for each application is best.

-5. Taking a one-size-fits-all approach: Not every application will perform best in a cloud environment — and, in terms of cloud environments, not everything works best in a public cloud.
-In fact, many organizations today still have a hybrid cloud infrastructure, opting for a mixture of public, private and hybrid clouds.
-With that in mind, figure out a cloud migration strategy based on your individual business needs, then determine what cloud services are available to support you (e.g. infrastructure-as-a-service, platform-as-a-service, etc.).
+5. Taking a one-size-fits-all approach: Not every application will perform best in a cloud environment, and, in terms of cloud environments, not everything works best in a public cloud.
+In fact, many organizations today still have a hybrid cloud infrastructure, opting for a mix of public, private and hybrid clouds.
+With that in mind, figure out a cloud migration strategy based on your individual business needs, then determine what cloud services are available to support you (e.g., infrastructure-as-a-service, platform-as-a-service and more).

 6. No adoption strategy: Save time by getting executive and senior management buy-in from the start.
 It’s not uncommon for existing managers and employees to resist change, so ensuring department leaders endorse a cloud migration will help you devise the right adoption strategy.